Semaj Morgan: College career

-Freshman season (2023)
+Michigan

 Morgan in the 2024 Rose Bowl as a freshman.

 Morgan enrolled early at the University of Michigan in January 2023.
 In his freshman season, he appeared in all 15 games for the Wolverines as a return specialist and slot receiver, winning a national championship.
 Morgan recorded his first collegiate reception against UNLV on September 9, and scored his first collegiate touchdown, an 18-yard pass from J. J. McCarthy against Rutgers on September 23.

 In the 2023 Big Ten Championship, Morgan returned a punt 87 yards before being tackled on the 2 yard line, leading to the first touchdown in the game, a rushing score by Blake Corum.
 In the 2024 Rose Bowl, Morgan muffed a punt early in the contest, resulting in a costly turnover to Alabama.
 He remained stead, finishing the game with a team-high four receptions and had a rushing attempt, registering 44 total yards.
 Morgan finished the 2023 season with 22 receptions for 204 yards, 2 receiving touchdowns, 4 rushing attempts for 67 yards, and 2 rushing touchdowns.
 In addition, he had 287 yards in return yardage.
 He was an All-Big Ten honorable mention by both the coaches and media as a freshman.

-Sophomore season (2024)

 In 2024, Morgan stepped into a larger role as a leader and first-string wide receiver, following the departures of Roman Wilson and Cornelius Johnson.
 He changed his jersey from No. 82 to No. 0 before the start of fall camp.
 In week two against Texas, Morgan had a 31-yard touchdown reception, totaling five catches for 45 yards.
 In 2024, he played in 11 games and had 27 receptions for 139 yards and a touchdown, adding 32 rushing yards and 100 punt return yards.
 Morgan was an All-Big Ten honorable mention for a consecutive season as a sophomore.